mikkocarabio/powershell-scripts/README.md

-autologin - This script creates registry key for autologin in windows machine
+autologin.ps1 - This powershell script creates registry strings for autologin in windows machine (Use with caution)